mch1307/gvs/README.md

 # gvs

-Simple container utility to read Vault secrets for a given application.
+Simple (linux) container utility to read Vault secrets for a given application.
 Will put the secret(s) in a file and remove this file after x seconds.

 Support secrets stored as key/value for both kv v1 and v2.

+## Use Case

+A containerized application needs to get secrets from Vault at runtime.
+The application cannot directly access Vault.

+The secrets cannot be stored in the image, nor in its source code.

+Create a Vault app role with relevant privileges, create docker or kubernetes secrets to store the role_id and secret_id.

+`gvs` will authenticate to Vault with the provided role_id / secret_id and read the application secret(s).

+The secret will be stored in a file so that the application can easily access them.
+This file will be erased after X seconds (60 by default)

-## Pre Requisites
+## Prerequisites

 * `sleep` and `rm` should be available in user PATH